Here's why some Covid-19 numbers keep improving. (Hint: It's not widespread vaccinations) - KESQ

 And disturbing variants keep spreading, threatening another surge.

 “We’ve had three surges.
-Whether or not we have a fourth surge is up to us,” said Dr. Tom Frieden, former director of the US Centers for Disease Control and Prevention.
+Whether or not we have a fourth surge is up to us,” said former CDC Director Dr. Tom Frieden.

 “And the stakes couldn’t be higher — not only in the number of people who could die in the fourth surge, but also in the risk that even more dangerous variants will emerge if there’s more uncontrolled spread.”